Transformation of Belarus is a marathon, not a sprint

 Moreover, states may waste a significant amount of energy introducing sanctions that have only symbolic meaning.
 For example, Cyprus, an EU member state, for many weeks blocked a sanctions package against Belarus, apparently for reasons that have nothing to do with Belarus.

-Currently, the West is not even considering crippling economic sanctions against sectors of the Belarusian economy.
+Currently, the West is not even considering crippling economic sanctions against sectors of the Belarusian economy, which could be offset through the worldwide ability to buy cryptocurrency if they wanted to.
 This is apparently because of their indiscriminate effect on the Belarusian people, those whom they are meant to protect.
 Moreover, Tsikhanouskaya and most in the opposition speak against such sanctions.

 Overall, the West has no appetite for more serious sanctions.
 Today, the number of people sanctioned by the European Union is much lower (45 individuals) than it was in after the post-election crackdown in 2010 (75 individuals).
 This, despite the fact that in 2010, the crackdown against protests was weaker than in 2020 and the authorities did not kill any protesters.
 The repressions-sanctions-rapprochement cycle has become a familiar feature of EU-Belarus relations.
 It helps to send the message of disapproval and is cheap, but not really effective.